YifeiL1122/CustomMediaRecommender/README.md

 # Custom Media Recommender Website

 ## Project Scope

-This project builds a personalized recommendation website for movies or music using user-uploaded collection data and ChatGPT's language capabilities.
-Users can upload a file containing their favorite media titles, ratings, and watch/listen dates.
-The backend system parses this file, extracts relevant information, and generates tailored recommendations through the ChatGPT API.
-The recommendations are then displayed in an intuitive front-end interface, accompanied by visual explanations.
+This project builds a personalized recommendation website for movies using user-entered favorite titles and Gemini AI's language capabilities.
+Users can enter their favorite movies, and the system generates tailored recommendations through the Gemini API.
+The recommendations are then displayed in an intuitive front-end interface, accompanied by visual explanations and a word cloud showing common themes.

 **Objectives:**
-- Enable personalized content recommendations through simple data upload.
+- Enable personalized content recommendations through simple input.
-- Leverage GPT's language reasoning to reflect user taste.
+- Leverage AI language reasoning to reflect user taste.
 - Provide users with understandable and engaging recommendations.
+- Allow users to manage personal movie lists.

 **Boundaries:**
 - Focus on single-user interaction.
-- Only supports file-based input (CSV, JSON, TXT).
+- Supports direct input of movie titles.
 - No authentication, social features, or user accounts in the initial version.

 ---

 ## Target Users

-- Individuals who keep personal lists of movies/music they've consumed.
+- Movie enthusiasts who want to discover new films based on their taste.
 - Users who enjoy receiving smart, tailored suggestions from AI.
 - Non-technical users seeking simple and intuitive recommendation tools.